-What is a Spaghetti Dinner Fundraiser?
+What is a Spaghetti Dinner Fundraiser, and Who Hosts Them?

 How to Plan a Spaghetti Dinner Fundraiser

 Being organized and taking the time to plan your spaghetti dinner fundraiser is a vital first step in hosting a successful charity event.
 Whatever type of fundraising event you are organizing, it’s essential to gather a solid team to optimize your fundraiser’s end result.
 Assemble a planning committee to handle various planning tasks, determine your fundraising goals together and create a roadmap to get there.
-Make sure to start planning at least three months in advance, as many organizations that you’ll be soliciting food and services from, plus acquiring the venue and collecting donations may need at least two months to consider your requests.
+Make sure to start planning at least three months in advance, as many organizations that you’ll be soliciting food and services from, plus acquiring the venue and collecting donations, may need at least two months to consider your requests.

 A few tasks that your spaghetti fundraiser dinner team will need to undertake are:

 - Setting your fundraising goals and fundraising budget